Madbonez47/WHSTechNotes/journal.md

 location, speed, and heading
 location tells the app/site where the  bolt is located. it also provides knowledge of where it is.

+September 10, 2024

+no, I did not encounter any challenges.
+Nothing was misunderstood everyone is just stupid.